DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 ---

-On February 16th nearly 100 city analysts packed into a room in City Hall for the Mayor’s inaugural Data and Innovation Awards. &nbsp;In November, Mayor Ed Lee sent out a call for the most innovative and data driven projects City and County employees had completed in the last year. &nbsp;And City Departments answered that call!
-Over 60 submissions were received for the 6 award categories.
+On February 16th nearly 100 city analysts packed a room in City Hall for Mayor Edwin Lee’s inaugural Data and Innovation Awards. &nbsp;In November, Mayor Lee sent out a call for the most innovative and data-driven projects City and County employees had completed in the last year. &nbsp;More than 60 submissions were received for the six award categories.

-We are proud to announce (and share!) the winners as well as allow you to see their presentations in full. &nbsp;Get ready, the presentation skills on display are something else.
+We are proud to announce the winners and show off their presentations in full. &nbsp;The presentation skills on display are something else.

 ## Award Categories